Sterilization Consent Form

 What is sterilization???

-Sterilization is a process in which a person either male or female is made unable to reproduce.
+Sterilization is a process in which a person, either male or female, is unable to reproduce.
 It is a method of contraception and one of the most effective ways of birth control.
-Sterilization does have an old history but the latest evolution in science and medical studies have provided more knowledge of its implementations and methods.
+Sterilization does have an old history, but the latest evolution in science and medical studies has provided more knowledge of its implementations and methods.

 Types of sterilization

-Sterilization is done both in men and women and there are different methods of sterilization, we will mainly discuss the surgical methods because that is when informed consent carries utmost importance.
+Sterilization is done both in men and women, and there are different methods of sterilization.
+We will mainly discuss the surgical methods because that is when informed consent carries the utmost importance.

 Male sterilization